ReadThe Portobello Bookshop Gift Guide 2025

 Pyotr Pavlensky turns state violence into his medium—now, in his own words, he reveals the theory behind the fire.

 Pyotr Pavlensky’s Subject–Object Art Theory is both a manifesto and a method—an incendiary redefinition of what art can and should be in an era of increasing repression.
-Known for his radical public performances, such as setting fire to government buildings, stitching his lips shut, or nailing his own body to the ground, Pavlensky has been called a provocateur.
-In this book, he offers his own framework: subject–object art, a practice that weaponizes state mechanisms against themselves, forcing institutions to react and, thus, become part of the work.
+Known for his radical public events, such as setting fire to government buildings, stitching his lips shut, or nailing his own body to the ground, Pavlensky has been called a provocateur.
+In this book, he offers his own framework: subject–object art, a practice that redefines the position of art with respect to power and forces state mechanisms to work for art.

 Venturing past the confines of political art, he examines the historical intersections of art and power, situating his work within a lineage of radical avant-garde movements.
-Whether seen as a guide or an act of defiance in itself, Subject–Object Art Theory urges the reader to rethink artistic freedom; not as an abstract ideal, but as a confrontation with authority.
+Whether seen as a guide or an act of defiance in itself, Subject–Object Art Theory urges the reader to rethink artistic freedom but as a means of bringing art back to its true independence.

 “Pavlensky’s work draws on a venerable tradition of performance art in which the body is used to interrogate cultural norms and power dynamics. . . .
 For Pavlensky, the initial action is just the beginning of a larger process.
 Even as every element is precisely calculated — ‘I have to practice each gesture carefully, where I’m going to put my foot, my hand, because once I’m there, everything moves very quickly and there are so many unforeseeables,’ he told me — what interests him is the state’s involuntary collaboration in his work.” -- Praise for Pyotr Pavlensky * Fernanda Eberstadt, New York Times *